Protecting quantum correlations in presence of generalised amplitude damping channel: the two-qubit case: Conclusions

-In this paper, we have dealt with the problem of preserving quantum correlations that are useful in different information processing tasks, under the action of a noisy environment.
+In this paper, we have studied the problem of preserving quantum correlations that are useful in different information processing tasks, under the action of a noisy environment.
 Here, we choose GADC as the environmental noise and check its effect on entanglement and steerability of an initial pure bipartite state.
 First, we have employed the technique of weak measurement and reversal and found that a certain amount of improvement could be achieved.
-But, it can also be seen that this improvement is restricted for some particular values of the damping parameters of the corresponding channel.
+But, it can also be seen that this improvement is restricted to some particular values of the damping parameters of the corresponding channel.

 We have next introduced another method for the preservation of correlations using a unitary dilation of the operator sum representation of the channel.
 Interestingly, as the choice of the unitary is not unique, it provides us the freedom to choose the inverse evolution of the unitary, and hence the Kraus operators according to our convenience.
 Choosing different unitaries and consequently their inverses gives us the scope to extend our scheme over a larger range of the damping parameters, thus improving the quality of preservation.
 Note that in the present paper we have dealt with two particular unitaries corresponding the Kraus representation of GADC for the illustration of our approach.
 However, it is possible to construct other unitaries taking the conditions of orthogonality and normalisation into account.
-As a future direction, this method can be applied to other noisy channels and the choice of this unitary can be made suitably in order to generate an optimal scheme for pr otecting quantum correlations under the action of different noisy environments.
+Also, there can be other protocols using partial inversion of CPTP channels leading to improvement in terms of fidelity \cite{KBF_20}.